 Strategies

-1. Increase investment in the infrastructure (sewer, water, stormwater, sidewalks, bike lanes, EV charging, broadband, energy supply) needed to support communities that are more resilient to climate disruptions, equitable, resource efficient, and protects the adaptive capacity of natural resources.
+Strategy 1: Increase investment in the infrastructure (sewer, water, stormwater, sidewalks, bike lanes, EV charging, broadband, energy supply) needed to support communities that are more resilient to climate disruptions, equitable, resource efficient, and protects the adaptive capacity of natural resources.

 Investment in infrastructure is essential to make our existing communities more resilient to climate change hazards, including precipitation events that are forecast to become more frequent and intense.
 Many of Vermont's villages and downtowns were settled in locations to harness water power, which also puts them at risk for flooding and, in some cases, fluvial erosion.
 Many of the actions recommended here address the well documented risks of flooding and impact to our water supply and management systems.
 Additional work will be needed to identify other climate risks, and the infrastructure investments that can make communities more resilient to them.
-For example, as we better understand localized risks and vulnerabilities of our power distribution systems, additional recommendations for investing in infrastructure that can improve a community’s resilience in the event of power outages will need to be developed. tMunicipal plans and bylaws are important regulatory tools to reduce vulnerabilities, particularly to flooding, but it is the presence of foundational infrastructure that will make climate resilient and adaptive settlement actually possible.
+For example, as we better understand localized risks and vulnerabilities of our power distribution systems, additional recommendations for investing in infrastructure that can improve a community’s resilience in the event of power outages will need to be developed.
+Municipal plans and bylaws are important regulatory tools to reduce vulnerabilities, particularly to flooding, but it is the presence of foundational infrastructure that will make climate resilient and adaptive settlement actually possible.

 Actions

-Revise stormwater permitting as needed to ensure green infrastructure is primary in design considerations.
+Monitor and update stormwater permitting process as needed to ensure green infrastructure is preferred in design considerations.

 Increase investment in stormwater and green infrastructure, including separating combined wastewater and storm water systems, to protect public health and water quality.

 Complete a Climate Readiness assessments of drinking water, stormwater, and wastewater infrastructure.
 (This is an EPA tool that looks at all climate impacts including, fires, droughts, flooding, etc.).